bouwe77/temba/readme.md

 const server = temba.create(config)
 ```

-This way, you could build both a REST API as the web app consuming it into one project.
+This way, you could build both a REST API, and the web app consuming it, into one project.

-If you configure the `staticFolder`, assets in there are reached by the root URL.
-For example, if you have an index.html document in the static folder, the URL is `http://example.com/index.html`.

-However, to avoid conflicts between the resourcee URIs and the routes in your web app you might want to add an `apiPrefix` to the REST API:
+However, to avoid possible conflicts between the API resources and the routes in your web app you might want to add an `apiPrefix` to the REST API:

 ### REST URIs prefixes